Gollum: Oh yes we could. Spoilin' nice fish. Give it to us raw and wrrriggling; you keep nasty chips.

 - In Spears of the Dawn, people in the kingdom of Meru eat their meat raw.
 Not necessarily because they are unusually savage (though they are the most low-tech of the Five Kingdoms), though, but just because it's traditional - during the Long War against the Eternal, the Meruans survived by always staying on the move, and there was no guarantee that there'd be time to cook anything.

 - Werewolf: The Forsaken: Werewolves whose Primal Urge gets above a certain level can only derive nourishment from raw meat.
 They also have Ideal Illness Immunity, so they can ignore the usual health issues this would provoke.

 - The Legend of Zelda: Breath of the Wild: The Zora Fish People eat raw fish.
 They note that the cooking pot at the inn and the non-fish ingredients at the general store are present mainly for Hylian tourists, while the merchant Ettu in the prequel Hyrule Warriors: Age of Calamity is openly grossed out at the prospect of carrying edible plants to sell.

 - Punch-Out!!: Bear Hugger, a Canadian Mighty Lumberjack, according to one of his lines in the Wii game.
 Surprisingly, despite being a rugged Mountain Man, he's also quite a Nice Guy and an animal lover.

 Bear Hugger: I like raw fish.

-- Stardew Valley's local "wild man", Linus, is the one who gives you the recipes for Sashimi and Maki Roll, and in his four-heart scene he teaches you to make a specialty fishing bait from raw monster parts that he describes as "high-quality stuff...
+- Local "wild man", Linus is the one who gives you the recipes for Sashimi, and in his four-heart scene he teaches you to make a specialty fishing bait from raw monster parts that he describes as "high-quality stuff...
 I eat it myself!"